promne/sonarqube/README.md

 The following instructions describe how to build and deploy a SonarQube server instance for your project.
 The build step is optional since images are already available.

 ## Building the SonarQube Server Image
-The SonarQube server image (`openshift/SonarQube:6.7.1`) is already available in the OpenShift Pathfinder image repository, so **you do not have to repeat this step** unless you are building a customized or updated version of the SonarQube Server.
+The SonarQube server image (`openshift/sonarqube:6.7.1`) is already available in the OpenShift Pathfinder image repository, so **you do not have to repeat this step** unless you are building a customized or updated version of the SonarQube Server.

 Logon to your `tools` project and run the following command:

-    oc new-build https://github.com/BCDevOps/SonarQube --name=SonarQube --to=SonarQube:6.7.1
+    oc new-build https://github.com/BCDevOps/sonarqube --name=sonarqube --to=sonarqube:6.7.1

 ## Deploy on OpenShift
 The [sonarqube-postgresql-template](./sonarqube-postgresql-template.yaml) has been provided to allow you to quickly and easily deploy a fully functional instance of the SonarQube server, complete with persistent storage, into your `tools` project.
 The template will create all of the necessary resources for you.

 Logon to your `tools` project and run the following command:

-    oc new-app -f SonarQube-postgresql-template.yaml --param=SonarQube_VERSION=6.7.1
+    oc new-app -f sonarqube-postgresql-template.yaml --param=SONARQUBE_VERSION=6.7.1

 ## Change the Default Admin Password
 When the SonarQube server is first deployed it is using a default `admin` password.
 For security, it is **highly** recommended you change it.
 The [UpdateSqAdminPw](./provisioning/updatesqadminpw.sh) script has been provided to make this easy.
-The script will generate a random password, store it in an OpenShift secret named `SonarQube-admin-password`, and update the admin password of the SonarQube server instance.
+The script will generate a random password, store it in an OpenShift secret named `sonarqube-admin-password`, and update the admin password of the SonarQube server instance.

 Logon to your `tools` project and run the following command from the [provisioning](./provisioning) directory:

     updatesqadminpw.sh

-To login to your SonarQube server as admin, browse to the **SonarQube-admin-password** secret in your OpenShift `tools` project, reveal the password and use it to login.
+To login to your SonarQube server as admin, browse to the **sonarqube-admin-password** secret in your OpenShift `tools` project, reveal the password and use it to login.

 ## Congratulations - You now have a running SonarQube server instance
 You can now browse your SonarQube server site.
 To find the link, browse to the overview of your `tools` project using the OpenShift console and click on the url for the **SonarQube Application**.